temet.cosmo

 - mpbPositionComplete(sP, id, extraFields=None)

-Load a particular MPB of subhalo id, and return it along with a filled version of SubhaloPos which interpolates for any skipped intermediate snapshots as well as back beyond the end of the tree to the beginning of the simulation.
+The filled version of SubhaloPos interpolates for any skipped intermediate snapshots as well as back beyond the end of the tree to the beginning of the simulation.
 The return indexed by snapshot number.

 - plot_tree(sP, subhaloID, saveFilename, treeName='SubLink', dpi=100, ctName='inferno', output_fmt='png')